 RAID data at follow up were available for 25% of patients with a confirmed RA pattern of disease.
 The national average RAID score at follow up was 3.6 with a wider range of scores (mean 3.1 in the North of England to 4.2 in Wales) supplied by patients at follow up than at baseline.
 The average reduction in RAID score nationally was 2.4 with the North of England achieving the highest (3.9) and Wales achieving the lowest (1.7) reductions in scores.
-At three months, these mean reductions fall short of the validated minimum clinically important difference for RAID (defined as a reduction of 3 points or more or a percentage reduction of 50% from the baseline score) [9].
+At three months, these mean reductions fall short of the validated minimum clinically important difference for RAID (defined as a reduction of 3 points or more or a percentage reduction of 50% from the baseline score) [10].

+Work data

 Tables 4 and 5 summarise the data received from patients on their ability to work and on whether they recalled being asked about their work.
 Again very few patients (748) provided data and there was variation in data across the NHS regions.
 26% of the patients aged 16-65 years that returned their patient questionnaires reported that they were not working but this was not because of their arthritis or that they were undertaking voluntary work.
 Of the remaining patients of working age that provided data:

 7% reported that they were unable to work due to their arthritis.